IcefirePhoenix/Tricord_3DS_Plugin/README.md

 - Nintendo 2/3DS hardware running Luma3DS, preferably v13.0 or higher.
 - Citra emulator
   - Canary build: version 2765 or higher
   - Nightly build: version 2087 or higher

 Online Play is currently supported on Nintendo Network, and will continue to be supported until official server shutdown on April 8, 2024.
 Pretendo Network support is TBD.

 Major features include:
 - Custom level map loader (requires additional configuration detailed in the wiki)
-- Freecam, with touchscreen or button-based controls
+- Freecam with button-based controls
-- Custom gameplay modes, which are also playable via online multiplayer
+- Custom gameplay modes, some of which are also playable via online multiplayer
 - Visual and UI improvement option(s) for vanilla gameplay
 - Ability to edit the default emote selector(s)
 - Live/real-time respawn location trackers